This Day In Writing History

 Although it didn't earn him as much as he'd hoped, A Christmas Carol proved to be a huge critical success, something Dickens also needed badly, after the failure of Martin Chuzzlewit.

-The holiday classic continued to sell well, and soon, the author saw more of a profit.
-In January of 1844, less than a month after its first edition release, A Christmas Carol appeared in a pirated edition.
+A Christmas Carol continued to sell well, and soon, the author saw more of a profit.
+In January of 1844, less than a month after its first edition release, it appeared in a pirated edition.

 Dickens sued Farley's Illuminated Library, the publishers of the pirate edition, and won.
 Unfortunately, the company declared bankruptcy to avoid paying him damages, leaving him no compensation and owing £700 in legal expenses.

 To fight future piracy, Dickens periodically tweaked his manuscript for A Christmas Carol and republished it in revised editions, something many writers did back when copyright laws were inadequate or nonexistent.